uncefact/project-crm/website/docs/vocabulary/vocabulary-requirements.md

 <Disclaimer />

 ## Introduction
-Some words about the plethora of standards & regulations and the need for some shared understanding and mutual recognition, particularly in the cross border context.
+Some words about the plethora of standards & regulations and the need for some shared understanding and mutual recognition, particularly in the cross-border context.

 ### Document Purpose

-To provide the context and guide-rails for the deliverables including sustainability vocabularies and legal / ethical guidelines.
+To provide the context and guidelines for the deliverables including sustainability vocabularies and legal/ethical guidelines.

 ### Audience